hyunjunekim/stm32l-discovery-timer-template/README.md

 The User button can be set up to trigger an interrupt or to be polled.
 By default it's set to trigger an interrupt.
 Polling is required for the capacitive sensors.
 A handy use for these boards is for various specialized timers, so the template includes an interrupt driven timebase, configured to trigger an interrupt once per second by default.

-**Note:** For the User button to work correctly, the `SB1` solder bridge on the board *must* be opened board and the JP1 jumper *must* be set to the OFF position.
-This also disables the onboard power usage measurement circuitry, so the `SB2` and `SB14` solder bridges *can* then be removed as well, which opens up the PA4 and PC13 pins for normal use.

 #### Versions

 Library                | Version